 Mind-sets in college.
-Robins and Pals (2002) created a real-world achievement context study that extended the framework of implicit self-theories outlined by Dweck in her book, Self-theories: Their role in motivation, personality, and development (1999).
+Robins and Pals (2002) created a real-world achievement context study that extended the framework of implicit self-theories outlined by Dweck (1999).
 This study investigated how students altered their beliefs on intelligence as they transitioned from high school through their college years, knowing that an increased academic challenge would be present allowing students to demonstrate their implicit self-theories.
 They found an individual’s intellectual mind-set is pervasive in the academic realm.
-Their beliefs impacted the effort they applied in their coursework, goals they set for themselves and the courses they choose to take.
-The stability o implicit theories of intelligence over time, demonstrated by students’ mind-set identified at the end of high school, were still present throughout college.
-The correlation over time was significantly higher than previous research on children, suggesting that these theories are deeper ingrained in a person’s belief system as he or she moves from childhood into adolescence.
+Their beliefs impacted the effort they applied in their coursework, goals they set for themselves, and the courses they chose to take.
+The stability of implicit theories of intelligence over time, demonstrated by students’ mind-set identified at the end of high school, were still present throughout college.
+The correlation over time was significantly higher than previous research on children, suggesting that these theories are more deeply ingrained in a person’s belief system as he or she moves from childhood into adolescence.

-Findings from this study supports Dweck’s work on implicit mind-sets.
+Findings from this study supports Dweck’s (date) work on implicit mind-sets.
 Entity theorist felt more concerned about their academic performance, even when they were performing well.
 They reported giving up on challenging situations and had lower self-esteem than incremental theorist.
 The fact that this esteem gap grew larger during the four years at college, demonstrated the fixed beliefs for students who held a fixed mind-set.
 The relationship between an entity orientation, performance goals, and attributions of helplessness were stronger in situations of failure, but were present in success as well.
 Failure was blamed on low ability and success was described as being lucky.
 Incremental theorist adopted learning goals and responded to success and failure through a mastery-orientation lens.
 They attributed success to a strong commitment to using effective study skills.
 However, the study did show even though there was a stronger bias towards selecting a performance goal if a student had an entity mind-set and a learning goal if they had an incremental mind-set, the two were not mutually exclusive.
 In the real-world context, both types of goals were chosen as some point for both mind-sets.

 Throughout the study, students with a fixed mind-set showed greater academic ability while students with a growth mind-set demonstrated earning higher grades.
 The progression of the long-term decline in self-esteem for entity theorist was traced through a path analysis and showed the process of repeatedly not believing they were smart enough throughout college continually chipped away at their self-esteem.
 The ways students with a fixed mind-set approach achievement situations, places them at risk in the academic environment.
-“To an Entity theorist, the achievement context is a perilous place in which their fate – success or failure, smart or dumb – is determined by relatively uncontrollable forces” (p.
+“To an Entity theorist, the achievement context is a perilous place in which their fate – success or failure, smart or dumb – is determined by relatively uncontrollable forces” ( Author, date, p.
 333).